 This is another industry that can benefit from chatbots by further implementing/updating their system in terms of inventories, bookings, and pricing to mention some.
 It can shorten the overall time spent on routine processes.

 In the fast-food industry, bots can be used to reduce the tasks currently occupied by humans, such as taking and confirming orders, receiving payments.
 It would decrease the number of mistakes and misunderstandings, as well as increase customer satisfaction from the service.

 Due to the chatbots banks can be transformed into 24/7 service entities that along with assistance, can provide analytical insights.
 It guides the user to create and update their account details online.
 The bots help businesses to promote new insurance & Loans.
 It can provide real-time financial advice to customers.
 Upgrading the card and client onboardings, are some of the banking chatbots.

 With technology advancement and digitalization, chatbot app services are playing a major role in businesses across various industries.
 With time, Chatbots will be the driving force to scale up any business, boost efficiency, improve customer relationship management, and reduce operational costs.

-Nowadays every business owner and marketer is trying to create chatbot for their website of their own.
+Nowadays every business owner and marketer is trying to create a chatbot for their website of their own.
 So it’s important to find a chatbot builder platform where no coding is needed as well as which shows the flow.

 Also, note that chatbot can be integrated with messaging platforms like Facebook Messenger and the bot handles the visitor queries like Kompose bot builder.

-To sum it up, it is pretty easy to make a chatbot using Kompose bot builder.
+To sum it up, it is pretty easy to make a chatbot using the Kompose bot builder.
 Go ahead and play around with Kompose and create your chatbots easily.
 No technical knowledge or coding is needed and you would be able to create your own chatbot within a few minutes.